hadley/adv-r/Functions.md

 rm(f)
 ```

-If a name isn't defined inside a function, it will look one level up.
+If a name isn't defined inside a function, R will look one level up.

 ```R
 x <- 2